 - One general application is in density estimation: they allow us to build complex models out of simple parts.
-For example, a mixture of K multivariate Gaussians may have up to K modes, allowing us to model multimodal densities. - A second motivation for using mixture models is where there is an underlying true categorical variable z, but we cannot directly measure it: a well-known example is pulling fish from a lake and measuring their weight $x_i$ , where there are known to be K types of fish in the lake but the types were not measured in the data we were given.
-In this situation the $z_i$ 's correspond to some actual real-world phenomenon that could in principle be measured but that wasn't. - A third motivation, similar to the second, is where we believe their might be K underlying groups in the data, each characterized by different parameters, e.g., K sets of customers which we wish to infer from purchasing data $\underline{x}i$ .
-This is often referred to as model-based clustering: there is not necessarily any true underlying interpretation to the z's, so this tends to be more exploratory in nature than in the second case.
+For example, a mixture of K multivariate Gaussians may have up to K modes, allowing us to model multimodal densities. - A second motivation for using mixture models is where there is an underlying true categorical variable z, but we cannot directly measure it.
+A well-known example in ecology involves pulling fish from a lake and measuring their weight x_i , where there are known to be K groups of fish in the lake.
+Each group $k=1,\ldots,K$ corresponds to a particular year of birth of the fish (or spawning season), i.e., $1/2/3/\ldots/K$ years ago.
+Buy these years of birth cannot be observed directly, only the weight x_i of each fish.
+We model the overall marginal weight distribution as a mixture over K groups (where generally the older the fish is the larger the weight).
+In this situation the z_i 's correspond to some actual real-world phenomenon that could in theory be measured (e.g., if we followed each fish from birth) but that wasn't. - A third motivation, is clustering.
+This is similar to context (2) above, but where we hypothesize (rather than know for sure) that their might be K underlying groups in the data, each characterized by different parameters, e.g., K sets of customers which we wish to infer from purchasing data \underline{x}i .
+This is often referred to as model-based clustering: there is not necessarily any true underlying interpretation to the z's or components, so this tends to be more exploratory in nature than in the second case.